 - Private landlord registered on the Scottish Landlord Register or have recently made a valid application to the Scottish Landlord Register.

-Tenants may have had an eviction notice or the case may be due to go to court.
-However, consideration will also be given where legal action to recover the tenancy has not yet started.
-More details and evidence of the stage of action will be requested to make an appropriate grant award.
+In most cases tenants will be at risk of soon becoming homeless.
+They may have had an eviction notice, or the case will be due to go to court.
+It is expected that legal actions will have started and more detail and evidence of the stage of action will be requested to make an appropriate grant award.

-Through our prevention of homelessness processes we should already be aware of those at highest risk.
+Through our prevention of homelessness processes, we should already be aware of those at the highest risk.
 Tenants, landlords or agencies working with households who think they may meet the criteria should make an enquiry by emailing Edinburgh_TGF@edinburgh.gov.uk

 Grant amount and conditions